moecasts/laravel-user-login-log/readme.md

 #### Log when user newly login

-This function is depet on cache, when your newly login, it will set a cache with for `$seconds` or default config ( `loginlogs.expire` ) seconds when `$seconds`  is not set.
+This function is depet on cache, when your newly login, it will set a cache with for `$seconds` or default config ( `loginlog.expire` ) seconds when `$seconds`  is not set.

 ```php
 $user = new User;